 6. Sussex Gardens, Paddington

-Paddington’s Sussex Gardens street is home to a number of townhouses and hotels, but it also happens to sport several cherry blossom trees.
+Paddington’s Sussex Gardens street is home to a number of gorgeous townhouses and swanky hotels, but it also happens to sport several cherry blossom trees, as well.
 Even better than that, they are perfectly placed next to a few red telephone boxes, providing a truly iconic London photo op.

 📍 Sussex Gardens, Tyburnia, W2 2RU.